-Secret: The totally “green” island of Moni is only 3 nm away from Perdika and it has very clear and beautiful waters!
-It’s incredible the tranquility that you will find it there, a place so close to Athens!
+Secret: The totally “green” island of Moni is only 3 nm away from Perdika and it was very clear and beautiful waters!
+It’s incredible the tranquillity that you will find it there, a place so close to Athens!

-In the harbor of Megalochori, in Agkistri there is the appropriate infrastructure for boats.
-There are idyllic spots and excursions to nearby islands, with beaches that you weren’t expect to discover, so close to Athens, like Aponisos, Dragoneri, Skliri and Chalkiada (the last one is mainly a nude beach!)
+In the harbour of Megalochori, in Agkistri there is the appropriate infrastructure for boats.
+There are idyllic spots and excursions to nearby islands, with beaches that you weren’t expected to discover, so close to Athens, like Aponisos, Dragoneri, Skliri and Chalkiada (the last one is mainly a nude beach!)

 Lavrio – Kea